|

 Download the powerpoint presentation made at the Upper Midwest Organic Farming Conference, February, 2005, and other venues (requires Adobe Acrobat Reader for viewing).

 This century is the "Century of the Small," says Paul Hawken, author of The Ecology of Commerce.
 Small businesses, small towns and small cars.
-Join John and Lisa, co-authors of ECOpreneuring and Rural Renaissance, to examine how this transformation is already taking place in a community near you and how you can join what is quickly becoming one of the most widespread -- albeit silent -- grassroots movements in decades.
+Join John and Lisa to examine how this transformation is already taking place in a community near you and how you can join what is quickly becoming one of the most widespread -- albeit silent -- grassroots movements in decades.

 Whether you're among the 25-percent of working Americans who have started their own small business or free-lancing enterprise or the swelling ranks of home-based do-it-yourselfers who have downscaled consumption and upscaled their satisfaction with life with their family, spouse or community, small is beautiful, sustainable, economically viable, and more spiritually fulfilling.
 Ivanko and Kivirist will share how.